Actyx/Actyx/web/developer.actyx.com/docs/reference/cli/nodes/inspect.md

     -v               Verbosity level.
 Add more v for higher verbosity (-v, -vv, -vvv, etc.)

 OPTIONS:
-    -i, --identity <identity>    File from which the identity (private key) for authentication is read [default:
+    -i, --identity <identity>    File from which the identity (private key) for authentication is read
-                                 /Users/maximilianhaushofer/Library/Application Support/actyx/keys/users/id]

 ARGS:
-    <NODE>    IP address of the node to perform the operation on
+    <NODE>    the IP address or <host>:<admin port> of the node to perform the operation on
 ```

 The output will show you: